Skip to main content

 2. Specifying exciting discoveries or impacts of data science.

-ADAPT Data Science Education Research
+ADAPT Data Science and AI Education Research

 1. NC State Data Science Education Postdoctoral Fellowship funded by NSF